-The allowance for loan losses was \$1.8 billion at December 31, 2019, an increase of \$93 million, or 5.4%, above the \$1.7 billion at December 31, 2018.
+The allowance for loan losses was \$1.8 billion at December 31, 2020, a decrease of \$5 million, or 0.6%, below the \$1.8 billion at December 31, 2019.
 The allowance for loan losses represents the aggregate of each System entity's individual evaluation of its allowance for loan losses requirements.
 Managements' evaluations consider factors that include loan loss experience, portfolio quality, and loan portfolio composition, collateral value, current agricultural production, and economic conditions.
 Although aggregated for the System's combined financial statements, the allowance of each entity is specific to that institution and is not available to absorb losses at other System entities.

 The System continued to have reliable access to the debt markets to support its mission.
-Investor demand for Systemwide insured debt securities remained favorable across all products.
+The System banks had some challenges issuing longer-term debt during the market disruption in March 2020.
+Farm credit spreads to Treasuries widened significantly in mid-March but tightened after the Federal Reserve intervened in the credit markets.
+System funding conditions normalized by the end of April, and investor demand for Systemwide insured debt securities remained favorable across all products for the remainder of the year.
 The System is a government-sponsored enterprise that continues to benefit from broad access to domestic and global capital markets, providing a dependable source of competitively priced debt.

 FCA's capital rule for banks and associations, effective January 1, 2017, is comparable to the Basel III standardized approach adopted by the federal banking regulatory agencies.
 FCA's regulatory minimums include a 4.5% common equity tier 1 risk-based capital ratio, a 6.0% tier 1 risk-based capital ratio, an 8.0% total risk-based capital ratio, and a 4.0% tier 1 leverage ratio, of which at least 1.5% must be composed of unallocated retained earnings (URE) and URE equivalents.
-The risk-based capital ratios also include a 2.5% common equity tier 1 capital conservation buffer.
+The riskbased capital ratios also include a 2.5% common equity tier 1 capital conservation buffer.
 The tier 1 leverage ratio includes a 1.0% leverage buffer.
-As of December 31, 2019, all System institutions exceeded the regulatory minimum and buffer requirements.
+As of December 31, 2020, all System institutions exceeded the regulatory minimum and buffer requirements.

 FCA authorizes each System bank to hold eligible investments in an amount not to exceed 35% of its total outstanding loans for the purposes of maintaining a liquidity reserve, managing short-term funds, and managing interest rate risk.
 The liquidity reserve must consist of marketable investments that are sufficient to fund 90 days of on-balance-sheet maturing obligations.
-The System reported a combined \$66.0 billion in cash and available-for-sale investments with a liquidity position of 177 days at year-end 2019 compared with 182 days at year-end 2018.
+The System reported a combined \$71.4 billion in cash and available-for-sale investments with a liquidity position of 171 days at year-end 2020 compared with 177 days at year-end 2019.

-The System banks are further required to maintain a three-tiered liquidity reserve, consisting of level 1 instruments to cover each bank's maturing obligations for the first 15 days, level 1 and 2 instruments sufficient to cover days 16 to 30, and level 1, 2, and 3 instruments to cover days 31 to 90.
-All four System banks exceeded these requirements in 2019.
+The System banks are further required to maintain a three-tiered liquidity reserve, consisting of level 1 instruments to cover each bank's maturing obligations for the first 15 days; level 1 and 2 instruments sufficient to cover days 16 to 30; and level 1, 2, and 3 instruments to cover days 31 to 90.
+All four System banks exceeded these requirements in 2020.